blackat/ui-navbar/README.md

 - responsive
 - fully compatible with AngularJS
 - Standard Html5 with AngularJS Bootstrap attributes such as `dropdown`
-- no jquery required to manage responsivness and dropdown actions
+- __no jquery required__ to manage responsivness and dropdown actions

 ## Update

-- support tag 'navbar-right' from Bootstrap with submenu opening on the left
+- support tag `navbar-right` from Bootstrap with submenu opening on the left
 - submenu corners are more consistent with the rest of the layout

 ## How this stuff is